euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 	- Consider cron jobs for periodic incremental backup
 - Snapshots can be restored to a new persistent disk
 	- Can be in another region or zone
-	- Snapshot doesn't back up VM metadata, tags, etc
+	- Snapshot doesn't back up VM metadata, tags, etc.
 - Can be used to
 	- move between regions
 	- move to a different zone
 	- transfer from HDD to SSD to improve performance
+	- Resize persistent disk to improve storage capacity.
+Disks can grow but not shrink.

 ## Preemptible VMs